 Public Information Open House

-A series of Public Information Open Houses (PIOHs) were held in November 2019.
-The purpose of the meetings was to provide opportunities for the public to view current plans, ask questions, and provide feedback.
-More than 230 people attended.
-View the materials displayed at the PIOHs from the Document Library.
+Two Public Information Open Houses (PIOHs) were held in November 2019.
+The purpose of the PIOHs was to provide opportunities for the public to view current plans, ask questions, and provide feedback.
+More than 230 people attended and submitted 91 total comments.
+View the materials displayed at the PIOHs and the public comment response letter in the